-- 1. A detailed description of the Encroachment; - 2.
-A summary of all construction activities; - 3.
-The location of the proposed Encroachment in relation to Dominion Energy's Facilities, e.g. proximity of Encroachment to existing towers/poles, as well as the location where the construction activity will occur as depicted on a site plan, survey or other acceptable drawing; - 4.
-A description of the types and locations of all temporary staging areas; - 5.
-A description of the equipment to be used during the construction, modification, or removal of the Encroachment; - 6.
-A summary of the expected maintenance required for the Encroachment; and - 7.
+- 1. A detailed description of the Encroachment - 2.
+A summary of all construction activities - 3.
+The location of the proposed Encroachment in relation to Dominion's Facilities, e.g. proximity of Encroachment to existing towers/poles, as well as the location where the construction activity will occur as depicted on a site plan, survey or other acceptable drawing - 4.
+A legend to reference symbols, abbreviations and meanings - 5.
+A description of the types and locations of all temporary staging areas - 6.
+A description of the equipment to be used during the construction, modification, or removal of the Encroachment - 7.
+A summary of the expected maintenance required for the Encroachment - 8.
 A timeline for the construction, modification, or removal activity.

-Some of the Factors that will be Reviewed by the Company in Determining Whether an Encroachment may be Permitted through a Consent Agreement
+15. Some of the Factors that may be Reviewed by the Company in Determining Whether an Encroachment may be Permitted through a Consent Agreement